Azure/azure-sdk-for-java/sdk/storage/azure-storage-file-datalake/README.md

 or

-Create a container using a `DataLakeFileSystemClient`.
+Create a file system using a `DataLakeFileSystemClient`.

 ```java
 dataLakeFileSystemClient.create();